Gemelli University Hospital

 The Gemelli University Hospital (Fondazione Policlinico Universitario Agostino Gemelli) is a large general hospital in Rome, Italy.
-With 1575 beds, it is the second-largest hospital in Italy, the largest hospital in Rome and one of the largest private hospitals in Europe.
-It serves as the teaching hospital for the medical school of the Università Cattolica del Sacro Cuore (the largest privately owned university in Italy, founded in 1921 in Milan), and owes its name to the university founder, the Franciscan friar, physician and psychologist Agostino Gemelli.
+With 1,575 beds, it is the second-largest hospital in Italy, the largest hospital in Rome and one of the largest private hospitals in Europe.
+It serves as the teaching hospital for the medical school of the Università Cattolica del Sacro Cuore, and owes its name to the university founder, the Franciscan friar, physician and psychologist Agostino Gemelli.
 The hospital provides free medical assistance as part of the Italian national health system as well as paid-for private assistance in dedicated hotel-style wards.

 History and structure

-Construction began in 1959 on the hill of Monte Mario in Rome, and the hospital opened its doors in July 1964.
+Construction began in 1959 under the direction of architect Giuseppe Cigni on the hill of Monte Mario in Rome, and the hospital opened its doors in July 1964.
 The hospital hosts facilities for both basic and clinical research, on-site housing for medical students, canteens, cafeterias, one restaurant, one bookshop and two medical libraries.

 Undergraduate and postgraduate Medical studies, Nursing sciences, Physiotherapy and a variety of other clinical subjects takes place at the main building.
 Four further buildings are open to the public: the "Biological Institutes", the "Protected Health Residence", the combined "Institute of Infectious Diseases" and "Centre for the Medicine of Aging".

-In the early 2000s, a new building was added to the main body, which hosts the Accident and Emergency department, most of the operating theatres and several laboratories.
+In the early 2000s, a new building was added to the main facility, which houses the Accident and Emergency department, most of the operating theatres and several laboratories.
 The buildings are surrounded by parks and meadows.
 The original manorial villa, built long before the site was chosen to build the hospital and previously used as a convent, now serves as the Institute of Bioethics, as well as the main university Church.